wangjenn/selfcompassion-llm/README.md

 ---

 ## ✅ Evaluation Results

-- The Self-Compassion RAG system was evaluated on a golden dataset of 20 queries with labeled relevant documents.
+- App is deployed and running [here](https://selfcompassion.streamlit.app/).
-- The app is deployed and running [LIVE](https://selfcompassion.streamlit.app/)
+- The **Self-Compassion RAG system** was evaluated on a golden dataset of 20 queries with labeled relevant documents.

 ### Performance Metrics